If you think you have been a victim of identity theft or credit fraud, visit www.experian.com/fraud.

 On the site, you can request a free initial security alert be added to your credit report to prevent further fraudulent activity.

-The security alert lasts for 90 days and will notify creditors that your information may have been compromised.
+The security alert lasts for twelve months and will notify creditors that your information may have been compromised.
 It displays on the credit report and asks potential creditors who view your report to verify the identification information used by an applicant before granting credit in your name.

 When you add the alert you can also request a free copy of your credit report.
 You can then review the report and dispute any information that you believe is fraudulent.